invoke-ai/InvokeAI/docs/features/PROMPTS.md

 | -- | -- | -- | -- | -- |
 | ![an AI generated image of a man picking apricots from a tree, with larger, more vibrant apricots](../assets/prompt_syntax/apricots-1.png) | ![an AI generated image of a man picking apricots from a tree with even larger, even more vibrant apricots](../assets/prompt_syntax/apricots-2.png) | ![an AI generated image of a man picking apricots from a tree, but the man has been replaced by a pile of apricots](../assets/prompt_syntax/apricots-3.png) | ![an AI generated image of a man picking apricots from a tree, but the man has been replaced by a mound of giant melting-looking apricots](../assets/prompt_syntax/apricots-4.png) | ![an AI generated image of a man picking apricots from a tree, but the man and the leaves and parts of the ground have all been replaced by giant melting-looking apricots](../assets/prompt_syntax/apricots-5.png) |

-You can also change the balance between different parts of a prompt:
+You can also change the balance between different parts of a prompt.
+For example, below is a `mountain man`:

-`mountain man`

 ![an AI generated image of a mountain man](../assets/prompt_syntax/mountain-man.png)

-More mountain:
+And here he is with more mountain:

 | `mountain+ man` | `mountain++ man` | `mountain+++ man` |
 | -- | -- | -- |
 | ![](../assets/prompt_syntax/mountain1-man.png) | ![](../assets/prompt_syntax/mountain2-man.png) | ![](../assets/prompt_syntax/mountain3-man.png) |

-More man:
+Or, alternatively, with more man:

 | `mountain man+` | `mountain man++` | `mountain man+++` | `mountain man++++` |
 | -- | -- | -- | -- |